imixs/imixs-marty/src/site/markdown/concepts/profiles.md

 ## How to Translate userIDs into a User Name

-The Marty ProfilePlugin provides a mechanism to translate userIDs in a BPMN Event or BPMN Task with the corresponding User name stored in the User Profile
+The Marty project provides a mechanism to translate userIDs in a BPMN Event or BPMN Task with the corresponding User name stored in the User Profile
-This mechanism is controlled by the ProfileService EJB.
+This mechanism is controlled by the TextUsernameAdapter.
 See the following example where a BPMN Event text (e.g. History text or Email Body)

 	Request saved by <username>namcurrenteditor</username>.

-The UserID stored in the attribute namcurrentedtior is translated into the User name stored in the User Profile.

-It is also possible to translate list of user entries.
-See the next example to translate a team list in a mail text:

-	Current Team: <username sparator=",">namTeam</username>.

-In this example the usernames stored in the property 'namTeam' are replaced with the corresponding user names and separated with a ','
+See the section [TextUsernameAdapter](../services/textusernameadapter.html) for more detailss